 So some say, “Then God isn’t all-powerful.”
-I submit that God is all-powerful and a gentleman and a God who values the willing love and obedience of free creatures.
-He desires it so much that he decided to go ahead with Creation in spite of the cataclysmic brokenness that would follow, and he had a plan of salvation prepared before he even started.
-“For he chose us in him before the creation of the world to be holy and blameless in his sight.” -Eph.
-1:4
+I submit that God is all-powerful and a gentleman and a God who values the love and willing obedience of free creatures.
+He desires it so much that he decided to go ahead with the Creation in spite of the cataclysmic brokenness that would follow, and he had a plan of salvation prepared before he even started: “For he chose us in him before the creation of the world to be holy and blameless in his sight” (Eph.
+1:4).

 Molinism has its own acronym:

 R Radical Depravity (instead of total depravity): emphasizes that every aspect of our being is affected by the fall, and we are rendered incapable of saving ourselves.
 This view stops short of declaring that fallen humanity is as bad as it possibly can be.

-O Overcoming Grace (instead of irresistible grace): The term highlights that it is God’s persistent beckoning that overcomes our wicked obstinacy (instead of the old term, which seems to imply that God saves a person against his will).
+O Overcoming Grace (instead of irresistible grace): The term stresses that God’s persistent beckoning is what permits us to overcome our wicked obstinacy (instead of the old term, which seems to imply that God saves a person against his will).